nicholasg-dev/toggle-macos-animations/tune-macos-perofrmance.md

 ### 4.6.
 Safety and Control Features
 - **User Confirmation:** Prompt for user confirmation before applying any system-level changes.
-- **Backup:** Create a backup of current macOS defaults settings before making modifications.
+- **Comprehensive Backup:** Create a backup of all macOS defaults settings before making modifications, including:
+  - All animation-related settings across system components
+  - DNS caching configurations
+  - CPU and memory management settings
-- **Restore:** Provide an option to restore macOS settings from a previously created backup.
+- **Complete Restore:** Provide an option to restore all macOS settings from a previously created backup with full reversibility.

 ## 5. Non-Functional Requirements